 Why I started taking a Non-Smartphone Home

-I found the following two dilemmas were the only real one's I had to deal with:
+There were still two dilemmas I had to deal with:

-All of my music is on spotify, without my smartphone, I don't have any music.
-To solve this, I decided to buy the nicest mp3 player I could find.
-This ended up being the Apple iPod Nano 8th Generation.
-I've spent close to $200 on music, but have found that is around all I need for now.
-Still well worth it, for me at least.
+All of my curated playlists of songs are on my smartphone, Spotify to be exact.
+To solve this, I decided to invest in a great mp3 player I could find.
+I ended up getting the Apple iPod Nano 8th Generation and spent close to $200 on music.
+For me, it was well worth the investment to leave the smartphone at the office.

 No Slack + No Email

 Slack is an important management system and when I get a message on there after work hours, it’s usually urgent.
 These messages usually with attachments and visuals rely on being connected to a smartphone and I haven’t come up yet with a solution.